aws-samples/aws-modernization-gitops-with-weaveworks/content/40_workshop_4_hipo-teams/30_gitops_enable_clusters/40_verify_flux_op.md

 weight = 40
 +++

-Now we have installed Flux and Helm Operator we need to get that they are both operational.
+Now we have installed Flux and Helm Operator we need to verify that they are both operational.

 Run the following command in your **Cloud9** terminal: